Fachbereich 7

 • Identity transitions and transformations in migratory and diasporic contexts

-• Cultural, social, and epistemic transformations resulting from colonial and postcolonial
+• Cultural, social, and epistemic transformations resulting from colonial and postcolonial encounters

 • Implications of political change and transformation of economic structures